-Located in South Hall, the Designated School Official (DSO) provides international students with advice and assistance in meeting immigration requirements both before and after arrival to the United States, as well as cultural advising and personal counseling during their stay at the University.
-This office acts as a liaison between students and University offices and services, as well as between students and the Bureau of U.S. Citizenship and Immigration and Homeland Security.
+Located in Normal Hall, the Designated School Official (DSO) provides international students with advice and assistance in meeting immigration requirements both before and after arrival to the United States, as well as cultural advising and personal counseling during their stay at the University.
+This office acts as a liaison between students and University offices and services, as well as between students and the U.S. Citizenship & Immigration Services of the U.S. Department of Homeland Security.